 According to research, people who snore loudly have a shorter life expectancy than those who sleep quietly – and not because they are killed by their spouse!

-As well as others.
-Any relaxants or depressants like medication or alcohol, cause your muscles to relax especially when you are sleeping.
+And others.
+Any relaxants or depressants like medication or alcohol, cause your muscles to relax, especially when you are sleeping.
 This relaxation causes obstructions in the throat leading to those loud and sudden snores – which can wake even the snorer!

 Anything which affects the neck, a sprain, injury, or weight gain can cause the sudden onset of snoring.